arsenovic/airbnb-hostpages/README.md

 # hostpages

+this is a tool for  hosts who have multiple listings, and want a website

-generates a jekyll page for all an airbnb host's listings and optionally deploy it on github through github pages
+hostpages generates a jekyll-based  listings page for an airbnb host and optionally deploys it on github through github pages

 ## Usage
 ```